Aldo Mitraj

-Aldo Mitraj (born 12 January 1987) is an Albanian professional footballer who plays as a forward.
+Aldo Mitraj (born 12 January 1987) is an Albanian former professional footballer who played as a forward.

-Club career
+Career

 Early career

 Mitraj begun his football career with Dinamo Tirana and is a product of the club's academy.

 Partizani Tirana

 In July 2013, Mitraj went on a short trial with newly promoted top flight team Partizani Tirana, which he successfully passed, signing a contract until the end of 2013–14 season.
-He began the season on 31 August by playing as a second half substitute in a 2–0 win at Kastrioti Krujë; it was also Partizani's first top flight match since May 2009.
+He began the season on 31 August by playing as a second-half substitute in a 2–0 win at Kastrioti Krujë; it was also Partizani's first top flight match since May 2009.

 Apolonia Fier

 On 1 February 2014, Mitraj joined Apolonia Fier on a deal until the end of the season with an option to renew for another one.
-He made his debut six days later, entering as a second half substitute in a league game against Shkumbini Peqin; in dying moments of the match, he was sent-off with a second yellow card.
+He made his debut six days later, entering as a second-half substitute in a league game against Shkumbini Peqin; in dying moments of the match, he was sent-off with a second yellow card.
 His sent-off, didn't affect the team, who won 1–0.
 Mitraj's first goal for his new side came in his third appearance for the club on 1 March 2014, a 1–0 win over his future team Tomori Berat.
 Mitraj was on the scoresheet again on 12 April, scoring another winner, this time against Pogradeci, to give Apolonia three valuable points in their bid to achieve promotion.
 On 29 December 2014, Mitraj and Apolonia reached an agreement to terminate their cooperation.